lanagarmire/Granatum/README.md

 You can use Granatum on our cloud instance running at [http://granatum.dcmb.med.umich.edu/](http://granatum.dcmb.med.umich.edu) or clone this repository and setup a server of your own locally or in the cloud.

+Besides, we also have an updated version named GranatumX.
+You can also try GranatumX at [http://granatumx.garmiregroup.org](http://granatumx.garmiregroup.org).

 ### Setting up a Granatum1 Server on Google Cloud

 This should also mostly work for other targets